-You will be e-mailed an edited version of your manuscript for your review, correction, and approval.
+Your editor will e-mail an edited version of your manuscript for your review, correction, and approval.
 At this time, you will have a chance to correct errors, answer our queries, and update any information.
-Please do not retype the manuscript!
 Just make your changes directly in the electronic version of the manuscript, marking them clearly, and send them back to your editor.

 We will ask you to certify that the article, in whole or in part, has not been previously published, in print or in electronic form, including on the Internet.
 When you receive the edited version of your manuscript, you will also receive a publishing agreement form, which includes permission for ASCD to use your article in print, online, and in other electronic formats.
 Please sign and return the form as soon as possible.

 We appreciate receiving any photographs and artwork related to your manuscript.
 We consider photos (color or black-and-white), slides, and examples of student work for publication.
 Digital photos must have a resolution of at least 300 dpi.
 Send photographs and artwork only when we request them.
 Please include the name of the photographer or the source.
 And please add a note to explain photos and artwork, including the name and location of the school, if applicable.
 This information helps us when we write captions.

 Authors are responsible for obtaining the necessary permissions to use any photographs or artwork they provide.
 If we decide to use your photographs for publication, we will ask you to sign and return a photo permissions form giving ASCD permission to use the photographs in your article and warranting that all persons in each photograph have given their permission for the photograph to be published.